umadhumitha/JS_CALCULATOR/README.md

 # This is java script based calculator.
-# String functions like split and splice is used in this calculator
+# String functions like split and splice is used as logic in this calculator.